 The thought of hydrogen water to have particular healing or therapeutic properties comes from the understanding that hydrogen is the smallest and most prolific molecule in the universe.
-Hydrogen can aid in gut health, reduce inflammation, improve skin quality, etc. by acting as an antioxidant molecule.
+Hydrogen can aid in gut health, reduce inflammation, improve skin quality, etc. by acting as an antioxidant atom.
 This is done when hydrogen interacts with the oxygen free in radicals, helping to restrain them by combining with the oxygen to make water.
 Because hydrogen is so small, it's believed that it easily enters the mitochondria to fight free radicals that may cause oxidative stress.

 So, why don't we infuse DIVINIA with hydrogen?

 First reason is that there is no need to.
 In 2007, overwhelming research conducted by Dr. Rustum Roy (founder of the Materials Research Laboratory at Penn State University) demonstrated that DIVINIA has a significantly higher energy bond between the hydrogen and oxygen atoms compared to deionized water.
 The higher molecular energy in DIVINIA means that hydrogen and oxygen break apart easier in chemical reactions, making the hydrogen more bio-available for the body to separate and use in the mitochondria.